stereogamm/stereogamm/README.md

 <h2 align="center">Welcome to my little corner of the internet</h2>

 I'm a `front-end developer` who has traded in my QA hat 🚫 for a coding cape ✅.
-With a background as Quality Assurance Engineer for both startups and big tech companies, I bring a unique perspective to the world of web development.
+With a background as Quality Assurance Engineer for startups and big tech companies, I bring a unique perspective to the world of web development.

-➕ I have a passion for creating something new or improving existing products, refining them into high-quality solutions that people will genuinely enjoy using.
+➕ I am passionate about creating something new or improving existing products, refining them into high-quality solutions that people will genuinely enjoy using.
 ➕ I’m committed to enhancing my technical skills and broadening my programming experience.
 ➕ I’m eager to join a development team where we can collaborate to build valuable and impactful products together.
 ➕ Currently, I’m actively seeking new job opportunities.